Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 # Azure Cognitive Language Services Conversations client library for .NET

-Azure Conversations - the new version of Language Understanding (LUIS) - is a cloud-based conversational AI service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning; and pulls out relevant, detailed information.
-The service utilizes state-of-the-art technology to create and utilize natively multilingual models, which means that users would be able to train their models in one language but predict in others.
+Conversational Language Understanding - aka CLU for short - is a cloud-based conversational AI service which provides many language understanding capabilities like:

+- Conversation App: It's used in extracting intents and entities in conversations
+- Workflow app: Acts like an orchestrator to select the best candidate to analyze conversations to get best response from apps like Qna, Luis, and Conversation App
+- Conversational Issue Summarization: Used to summarize conversations in the form of issues, and final resolutions
+- Conversational PII: Used to extract and redact personally-identifiable info (PII)

 [Source code][conversationanalysis_client_src] | [Package (NuGet)][conversationanalysis_nuget_package] | [API reference documentation][conversationanalysis_refdocs] | [Product documentation][conversationanalysis_docs] | [Samples][conversationanalysis_samples]